White Revolution (neo-Nazi group)

-White Revolution was a Neo-Nazi hate group that was active in Arkansas from 2002 to 2011.
-According to the Southern Poverty Law Center, "White Revolution is a neo-Nazi group that employs the most violent language and works with some of the most virulent leaders in the world of white supremacy, while claiming to remain legal."
+White Revolution was a neo-Nazi group that was active in Arkansas from 2002 to 2011.
+It was headquartered out of Russellville, Arkansas.
 The group was founded by Billy Joe Roper Jr., a neo-Nazi activist who identifies himself as a "Balkanizer" and a "Purity Spiraler".
 He founded White Revolution in 2002 as an anti-Semitic group promoting white interests.
+He was a former member of the National Alliance.

+The party was shut down by Roper in 2011, when he elected to join with Thom Robb's group.
 Roper now leads the ShieldWall Network, a white nationalist organization with the goal of building a white ethno-state.